JIC-CSB/jicirodsmanager/README.rst

 1. It creates the group ``rg-matthew-hartley`` in the zone
 2. It sets the group quota to 5Tb
 3. It creates the collection ``/rg-matthew-hartley``
-4. It gives the ``rg-matthew-hartley`` group permissions to write to the ``/rg-matthew-hartley`` collection
+4. It gives the ``rg-matthew-hartley`` group ownership permissions on the ``/rg-matthew-hartley`` collection

 Once the group exists one can add users that belong to that group to the zone.